alexbfree/thesis/src/chapter-1.md

 - **Acquired Data**
 - **Metadata**

-This model has been used as both during design and ideation sessions at BBC R&D as well as being used and cited within Sitra/Hestia.ai's digipower study, both as a model for explaining data holding to participants and as a frame for data analysis [@bowyer2022hestia; @pidoux2022].
+This model has been used as both during design and ideation sessions at BBC R&D as well as being used and cited within Sitra/Hestia.ai's digipower study, both for explaining data holding to participants and as a frame for data analysis [@bowyer2022hestia; @pidoux2022].

-**C9: A rich understanding of the lived experience of accessing data using GDPR rights and of motivations for GDPR data access**
+**C11: A rich understanding of the lived experience of accessing data using GDPR rights and of motivations for GDPR data access**

-Case Study Two fills a critical research gap in understanding the human experience of using GDPR to access one's personal data: confirming past findings that compliance is poor and returned data often incomplete [@ausloos2018], but going much deeper [[5.4](#5.4)] in uncovering specific attitudes such as **resignation about data sacrifice**, **disappointment in GPDR handling** by service providers, and **a lack of answers to questions**.
+Case Study Two fills a research gap in understanding the human experience of using GDPR to access one's personal data.
+The findings [[5.4](#5.4)] confirm previous research that compliance is poor and returned data often incomplete [@ausloos2018], and contribute new knowledge by uncovering specific attitudes such as **resignation about data sacrifice**, **disappointment in GPDR handling** by service providers, and **a lack of answers to questions**.
 Specific motivations for GDPR data access (and hence more widely for HDR) are enumerated, which provides a valuable starting set of requirements for future research and innovation (see [Table 5.X](#table-5.X) and the supplemental materials of [@bowyer2022gdpr]).

-**C10: Evidence for the impact of knowledge about data handling practices on provider trust and perceived individual power**
+**C12: Evidence for the impact of knowledge about data handling practices on provider trust and perceived individual power**

 A particularly novel and surprising discovery from Case Study Two was that the use of GDPR rights and privacy policy analyses to scrutinise data-holding service providers often resulted in a **decrease in trust** in those same data holders.
 At the same time, GDPR use on the whole failed to provide a net increase in perceived individual power; it was **not empowering** people and hence not meeting its own goals.
 Further analysis of these patterns also showed that **data handling practices are critical to trust and consumer loyalty** [[5.3.4](#5.3.4); [5.5.2](#5.5.2)]].

-**C11: Guidance for policymakers, data holders and individuals on how to improve HDR**
+**C13: Guidance for policymakers, data holders and individuals on how to improve HDR**

 Synthesis and analysis of participant experiences in Case Study Two enabled the production of specific guidance [[5.5](#5.5)] for parties involved in data relationships:

   1. Policymakers and DPOs should do better at **enforcing GDPR rights**, and regulate to **improve response quality** and legislate to mandate data holders to **support data subjects in understanding data**.
   2. Data-holding service providers should **improve transparency** over data and data handling process, and could seize the opportunities of **more inclusive and collaborative models of individual data access** to improve trust, empower users and reduce their own liability.
   3. Individuals should recognise the critical role of held personal data in modern life, embrace opportunities to **access and exploit their own data** and **use data access rights to hold service providers to account**.

-**C12: A proto-methodology for educating individuals about held data, data access and the data ecosystem**
+**C14: A proto-methodology for educating individuals about held data, data access and the data ecosystem**

 While it was not designed as as methodological contribution nor formally evaluated as such within the scope of this thesis, the guided-data-retrieval-and-interview approach of Case Study Two [[5.2](#5.2)] has proven to be **highly valuable and replicable** as means to connect people with their held data and conduct research at that intersection point.
-Indeed my creation of this methodology was the primary reason why I was approached and employed as lead researcher of Hestia.ai/Sitra's digipower investigation [@härkönen2022project], which **adopted Case Study Two's methodology**, with some adaptation and broadening of scope, for an important EU study auditing and understanding the power of data holders in the data economy [@bowyer2022hestia; @pidoux2022; @härkönen2022report].
+The creation of this methodology resulted in this author being approached and employed as lead researcher of Hestia.ai/Sitra's digipower investigation [@härkönen2022project], which **adopted Case Study Two's methodology**, with some adaptation and broadening of scope, for an extensive EU study auditing and understanding the power of data holders in the data economy [@bowyer2022hestia; @pidoux2022; @härkönen2022report].

 Publications arising from and connected to this research{#1.3}
 --------------------------------------------------------